-The Bureau worked with 8th grade students from Cunningham Middle School at South Park (Corpus Christi Independent School District) on January 27, 2022 and April 21, 2022.
-The Corpus Christi Indepentent School District did not allow field trips to take place during the fall semester of 2021 due to the ongoing pandemic.

-Teacher Eunice Silva's students collected data at NPI08 on North Padre Island and NPC06 on the North Padre Island seawall (Fig. 10).
+The Bureau worked with 8th grade students from Cunningham Middle School at South Park (Corpus Christi Independent School District) on October 6, 2022.
+Teacher Jennifer Juarez's students collect data at NPI08 on North Padre Island and NPC06 on the North Padre Island seawall (Fig. 10).
 Both sites monitor the impacts of beach restoration and maintenance activities.
-Cunningham students also began to map the shoreline position in front of the north end of the Padre seawall during the spring field trip.
-Water levels during this trip were extremely high.
+Cunningham students also map the shoreline position in front of the north end of the Padre seawall.